Kids' WB: 2006–08: Move to The CW and closure

+With Kids' WB being moved to The CW, it was announced that The WB would drop all anime programming from the schedule ahead of the merger.
+Coinciding with the English dubbing rights being passed from 4Kids Entertainment to Pokémon USA, the Pokémon anime was moved exclusively to Cartoon Network (which had been airing reruns of the earlier seasons since 2002) for first-run episode broadcasts on September 8, 2006 beginning with its ninth season, Pokémon: Battle Frontier, with the earlier seasons being moved to sister channel Boomerang over a month earlier on July 31, 2006.
+Cartoon Network continued to premiere new episodes of the anime until the end of the nineteenth season, Pokémon the Series: XYZ, on January 28, 2017 (after which the series was moved Disney XD), while Boomerang continued to rerun the older seasons until over a week later on February 5, 2017.

-Kids' WB's last logo used from 2009 to 2015.
+Final Kids' WB logo, used from 2009 to 2015.

 On October 2, 2007, The CW announced that it would cancel the Kids' WB programming block through a joint decision between corporate parents Time Warner and CBS Corporation, due to the effects of children's advertising limits and cable competition; the network also announced that it would sell the five-hour Saturday programming slot to 4Kids Entertainment.
 The Kids' WB block aired for the final time on May 17, 2008 (for some stations that aired the block on a day-behind basis, the block's last airdate was on May 18, 2008).

 On May 24, 2008, 4Kids launched The CW4Kids in place of Kids' WB.
 The lineup for the block consisted of 4Kids-produced shows, such as Chaotic, as well as new seasons of Yu-Gi-Oh! and Teenage Mutant Ninja Turtles.
 The official site, TheCW4Kids.com, officially launched on April 20, 2008.
 The block was renamed Toonzai on August 14, 2010, it was replaced by Vortexx (programmed by Saban Brands) on August 25, 2012, and it continued to air until it ended on September 27, 2014; the block that currently airs on The CW is One Magnificent Morning, which debuted on October 4, 2014.